-Top-Level DMI Hazard Line No. Hazardous Situation Barriers / Shaping Factors Immediate Effect Mitigation & Controls Comment H2 - Information displayed on the DMI when it SHOULD NOT have been 11.
+Top-Level DMI Hazard Line No. Hazardous Situation Barriers / Shaping Factors Immediate Effect Mitigation & Controls Comment H2 - Information displayed on the DMI when it SHOULD NOT have been 12.
 DMI-02a : False presentation of Warning Driver experience and skill.
 Bounded by UBA Driver may over-react to situation and apply full service brake.
 Likely to be less onerous than UBA applied by ETCS intervention as braking rates can be managed by the driver.
 No / negligible hazard.
 Full service brake unlikely to cause significant harm.
 HAZID 12.4.
 This is not a hazardous situation, since the driver will respond by braking and check (Marginal consequence).
 The hazard will not limit the THR.
 Related to L0, L1, L2.
-This includes "Spurious DMI output distracts train Driver" 12.
+This includes "Spurious DMI output distracts train Driver" 13.
 DMI-02b : False presentation of IS mode (shown as IS mode when not) 1.
 Driver training and experience.
-DISTRACTION : IS mode is presented at DMI (according to SRS ch3) with another actual active mode.
+DISTRACTION: IS mode is presented at DMI (according to SRS ch3) with another actual active mode.
 The driver may be distracted, as a result he misses safety relevant information (at DMI or at track side, for non-core hazard related information) which has a critical consequence.
 Consequences and hence potential barriers will vary widely depending upon what specific information is missed.
 However, the same situation could occur from other distractions to a driver arising from other systems or activities (e.g. talking to train staff or a signaller).
 HAZID 12.10.
 In the HAZID noted as Critical relating to L0, L1 and L2.
 As ETCS is still active, there is the potential for unexpected Intervention if the independent IS control is not operated by the driver but drives believing IS Mode is active.

-Top-Level DMI Hazard Line No. Hazardous Situation Barriers / Shaping Factors Immediate Effect Mitigation & Controls Comment Most likely the driver will recognise that something unexpected has occurred with the DMI display, and so isolate the On- Board ETCS as concerned regarding its integrity, for which consequence is RAM and possible Distraction whilst assessing the situation.
-UBA: Intervention occurs when driver not expecting it, believing they were in IS mode.
-Note: As there has already been an initial DMI mode display error, there could be further DMI errors (or a common failure) which may limit the effectiveness of barriers 2 & 3.
+Top-Level DMI Hazard Line No. Hazardous Situation Barriers / Shaping Factors Immediate Effect Mitigation & Controls Comment

+Most likely the UBA : Intervention Note: As there has already

+driver will occurs when driver not been an initial DMI mode

+recognise that expecting it, believing display error, there could be

+something they were in IS mode. further DMI errors (or a

+unexpected has common failure) which may

+occurred with the limit the effectiveness of

+DMI display, and barriers 2 & 3.

+so isolate the On-

+Board ETCS as

+concerned

+regarding its

+integrity, for

+which

+consequence is

+RAM and

+possible

+Distraction whilst

+assessing the

+situation.

-- Line No. Hazardous Situation Barriers / Shaping Factors Immediate Effect Mitigation & Controls Comment For UBA, the driver must believe the DMI IS status is correct without checking the independent IS control, and then there are two further barriers: 2.
+Top-Level DMI Hazard Line No. Hazardous Situation Barriers / Shaping Factors Immediate Effect Mitigation & Controls Comment For UBA, the driver must believe the DMI IS status is correct without checking the independent IS control, and then there are two further barriers: 2.
 Driver must exceed intervention conditions (see comments) 3.
 Warning of intervention (see comments)